- Amazon S3 Source

 If you want Coveo Cloud to extract text from image files or PDF files containing images, check the appropriate box.
 OCR-extracted text is processed as item data, meaning that it’s fully searchable and will appear in the item Quick View.
 See Enable Optical Character Recognition for details on this feature.

 When adding a source, if you have more than one logical (non-Elasticsearch) index in your organization, select the index in which the retrieved content will be stored (see Leverage Many Coveo Indexes).
 If your organization only has one index, this drop-down menu isn’t visible and you have no decision to make.

-If you select Determined by source permissions, keep in mind that Coveo Cloud doesn’t support all Dropbox access permissions.
-Permissions of a folder shared with other Dropbox users through the Dropbox sharing feature are supported.
-As a result, users with whom the folder is shared can access the files in this folder through a Coveo-powered search interface.
-Permissions of a folder shared through a link and permissions of files located inside a non-shared folder are not supported.
+The Source Creator security option is not available for a Dropbox Business source.
+If you select the Determined by source permissions option, keep in mind that Coveo can’t replicate all Dropbox access permissions in your search interface.
+Specifically, it supports the permissions of folders shared between Dropbox users through the Dropbox sharing feature.
+However, it can’t replicate the permissions of a folder shared through a link and permissions of files located inside a non-shared folder.

 In the Access Level column, select View or Edit for each available group.

 On the left-hand side of the tab, if available, click Groups or API Keys to switch lists.